eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 - impl
 - itest

-#### gRPC Client creates state change channel
+#### gRPC Client creates to server channel
-`swdd~grpc-client-creates-state-change-channel~1`
+`swdd~grpc-client-creates-to-server-channel~1`

 Status: approved

-Before connecting to the gRPC Server, the gRPC Client shall create a State Change Command Channel for sending commands to the gRPC Server.
+Before connecting to the gRPC Server, the gRPC Client shall create a To Server Channel for sending commands to the gRPC Server.

 Tags:
 - gRPC_Client